alvinveroy/CodeCompass/RETROSPECTION.md

 ## Action Items / Follow-ups
 - Ensure that the parameter type names mentioned in `src_lib_agent_capabilities.md` exactly match the exported Zod schema types from `src/lib/agent.ts`.
 - Review all other documentation files for consistency with the agent refactor and new capabilities.

+# Retrospection for Documentation Update (src_lib_query-refinement.md) (Git Commit ID: [GIT_COMMIT_ID_PLACEHOLDER])

+## What went well?
+- The documentation for `src/lib/query-refinement.ts` was successfully updated to reflect how helper functions like `focusQueryBasedOnResults` and `tweakQuery` handle the new typed Qdrant payloads.
+- The roles of `FileChunkPayload`, `CommitInfoPayload`, and `DiffChunkPayload` in providing content for keyword extraction or contextual tweaking are now clearer.

+## What could be improved?
+- The documentation could benefit from more explicit examples of how different payload types influence the query refinement process.

+## What did we learn?
+- When data structures change (like Qdrant payloads), it's important to trace their usage through dependent modules (like query refinement) and update documentation accordingly to maintain accuracy.

+## Action Items / Follow-ups
+- Continue reviewing other documentation files, particularly those related to data handling or LLM interaction, to ensure they are consistent with the new typed payloads.